epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 ### Preface

-> Goal: Custom Flat Design Layout Icon, Minimalist PNG Button
+> Goal: Converting iconic FontAwesome glyph, for use with statusbar

 Statusbar Icon use different approach.
 Instead of making original image, we can use image from Font.